benji300/joplin-commands/README.md

 | Set alarm        | `editAlarm`    | -                   | `Note>Properties`       |
 | Move to notebook | `moveToFolder` | `CmdOrCtrl+Shift+M` | `Note>Move to notebook` |

-### User options

-This plugin adds provides user options which can be changed via `Tools > Options > Command Collection`.

-> **NOTE** - Changes to the user options are only applied after a restart of the app

 ## Installation

 ### Automatic (Joplin v1.6.4 and newer)